Bioconductor/bioconductor.org/content/news/bioc_3_17_release.md

 improvements to existing packages.

-Bioconductor 3.17 is compatible with R 4.3, and is supported on Linux, 64-bit Windows, Intel 64-bit macOS 10.13 (High Sierra) or higher and macOS arm64.
+Bioconductor 3.17 is compatible with R 4.3, and is supported on Linux, 64-bit Windows, Intel 64-bit macOS 11 (Big Sur) or higher and macOS arm64.
 This release will also include updated Bioconductor [Docker containers][2].

 Thank you to everyone for your contribution to Bioconductor